BrunoDelb/alibabacloudguide/autoscaling.md

 To view information about a Scaling Group:

--   Go to the Auto Scaling console,
+-   Go to the `Auto Scaling` console,

--   Click on Scaling Groups,
+-   Click on `Scaling Groups`,
 -   Select a region,

--   Click on Details on the line of the group.
+-   Click on `Details` on the line of the group.

 ### Modify a Scaling Group

 To modify a Scaling Group:

--   Go to the Auto Scaling console,
+-   Go to the `Auto Scaling` console,

--   Click on Scaling Groups,
+-   Click on `Scaling Groups`,
 -   Select a region,

--   Click on Edit on the line of the group,
+-   Click on `Edit` on the line of the group,
 -   Change the parameters,

--   Click on OK.
+-   Click on `OK`.

 If the minimum or maximum number of instances is changed and the number of instances falls outside this range, Auto Scaling automatically adds